The #1 Reason Montreal Roofs Leak in Winter: Ice Damming

 Poor Ventilation

-Blocked soffit or roof vents prevent cold air from flushing warm air out.
+Blocked soffit or roof vents prevent cold air from circulating properly.

 Quick Ice Dam Risk Checklist